marxanweb/general/documentation/docs_user.md

 ### Requirements for importing spatial data
 Any spatial data imported into Marxan Web must have the necessary projection information file present (a *.prj file in a shapefile) so that the feature can be projected internally to an equal area projection.
 This internal reprojection is necessary so that spatial operations can be done (e.g. intersection) and so that Marxan can run using the data.

+In addition, spatial data needs to be topologically valid to be used within Marxan Web.
+This essentially means that the polygon must conform to a set of rules regarding its shape, the location of its vertices and how they relate to each other.
+Different software tools have different rules for validating the topology of polygons and Marxan Web uses the PostGIS rules (as it uses the PostGIS database internally for managing and analysing spatial data).
+If the spatial data does not conform to these rules then it will not be imported as it is likely to fail any overlay analysis.
+For more information on how to repair invalid geometries, see [here](https://postgis.net/workshops/postgis-intro/validity.html).

 ### Uploading spatial data to Mapbox
 Any spatial data that is imported into Marxan Web is stored in a database on the server and it is also uploaded to Mapbox to make the high performance visualisation possible.
 This process is done when the data are first uploaded and once this has finished it does not need to be done again.
 The process should not take more than 1-2 minutes and you can continue using Marxan Web while the process is ongoing.